 If you have iCloud backup enabled, every app you install will automatically be backed up.
 To change this, go to Settings> Apple ID> iCloud> Manage Storage> Backups and tap the icon of your device.
 Here you can see which apps are included in your iCloud backup and how much space they take.
 Please note that if you restore this iCloud backup, the app data of the apps you excluded from the backup will no longer be there.

 Alternatively, you can create local iPhone backups on the PC with CopyTrans Shelbee.
 Your contacts, calendars, notes, SMS messages and iMessages, photos and videos, and settings and app documents will be included in the backup.
 You can also choose to back up to your PC to an external hard drive.

 Nearly everyone has long WhatsApp chat histories which often include photos, videos and GIFs.
 With iCloud backup enabled for WhatsApp, a significant portion of your iCloud storage will be taken.
-You can easily save messages and your WhatsApp chat history on PC with CopyTrans Contacts.
-Then, you can exclude WhatsApp from your iCloud backup with peace of mind.
-Among other things, the program allows you to save pictures and attachments in a separate folder on your PC.
-In addition, you can also save chats for a certain period of time.
+You can, however, enjoy both conversation history safety and free iCloud if you save messages and your WhatsApp chat history on PC.
+For that purpose, we developed a cpecific app, CopyTrans Contacts.
+Download and try it here:

 Apple also stores calendars, contacts, and reminders on iCloud servers.
 These take so little space that Apple does not even show how much space they take.

 With the tips above, you can easily get by with the free 5GB of iCloud storage.
-If we stop storing our photos, videos, and backups in iCloud and back up our data locally, we can use iCloud more efficiently and stop worrying about filling up our free iCloud storage.
+By finding an alternative way to store your photos, videos, and backupsand backing up data locally, you can use iCloud more efficiently and stop worrying about filling up your free iCloud storage.